 - register for a course and pass the assessment to become certified;

 - hire a Professional Pest Advisor to conduct a Pest Assessment Report - Inspection of Soil or Inspection of a Crop;

 - hire a custom planter who is certified; or

 - ask someone who owns or operates the agricultural operation on a regular basis, to become certified.

-Starting August 31, 2017, and phasing in over three years, a Professional Pest Advisor is required to conduct a soil pest assessment and prepare and sign the Inspection of Soil - Pest Assessment Report if the inspection has not been performed by a Professional Pest Advisor at least one time in the previous three year period. onsult the O. eg. 3/09 for the list of schedules.
+Starting August 31, 2017, and phasing in over three years, a Professional Pest Advisor is required to conduct a soil pest assessment and prepare and sign the Inspection of Soil - Pest Assessment Report.
+This inspection must be performed by a Professional Pest Advisor at least once every three years thereafter.
+Consult the O. Reg.
+63/09 for the list of schedules.